 A ceremony that is in accordance with tradition

-Although this section is not meant to exhaustively nitpick between any kind of situation you may encounter with expressions concerned basing things of something, by the end of this section you will certainly have a better understanding of the differences between the phrases taught above.
+Although this section is not meant to exhaustively nitpick things, by the end of this section you will certainly have a better understanding of the differences between these phrases taught.
 Note that only those that truly seem synonymous will be addressed here.

 If you paid any attention to the kind of words and situations above with ～に基づいて, you should have noticed that they are all in the same vein in regards to the basis of something in regards to fact or circumstances.
 The problem with the first sentence, though, will lead us into a serious issue: what are the differences between ～に基づいて, ～をもとにして, ～に沿って, ～に即して, and ～に則って.